 Potential improvements include the extension of curb lines to shorten long crossing distances, the addition of sidewalk ramps and retroreflective signs, and upgrades to existing crosswalk markings and pedestrian signals to include countdown timers.

-Engineering Consultants from Creighton Manning LLP have created proposed designs that are located under "Documents" to the right.
+Engineering Consultants from Creighton Manning LLP created proposed designs that are located under "Documents" to the right.

 Please tell us what you think about the proposed Pedestrian Safety Action Plan intersection designs.
 They're found over to the right under "Documents."
 Thank you!